-- b) obtain previous scheme membership details from any other LGPS administering authority or the administrators of any other public service pension scheme: - regardless of whether or not the member has ongoing rights in those schemes i.e. even if they have taken a refund from the other public service pension scheme, and - ii) regardless of whether or not the member wishes to transfer the previous rights.
+- a) obtain a CETV quotation from any non-Club scheme or Club scheme from which the member wishes the administering authority to investigate a potential transfer of pension rights into the LGPS, and - b) obtain previous scheme membership details from any other LGPS administering authority or the administrators of any other public service pension scheme: - regardless of whether or not the member has ongoing rights in those schemes i.e. even if they have taken a refund from the other public service pension scheme, and ii) regardless of whether or not the member wishes to transfer the previous rights.

-When, in respect of (b) above, the administering authority contacts the former scheme to seek confirmation of the dates the administering authority should ask whether or not a refund has been paid and, if so whether that was under a rule akin to that in the LGPS where a person opting out within a specified period of time is treated as never having been a member.
+When, in respect of (b) above, the Administering Authority contacts the former scheme to seek confirmation of the dates, the Administering Authority should ask whether or not a refund has been paid and, if so, whether that was under a rule akin to that in the LGPS where a person opting out within a specified period of time is treated as never having been a member.

-Members can also complete an Expression of Wish Form (i.e. a form on which the member can express their wish as to who they would like any lump sum death grant to be paid to upon their death, although the administering authority retains absolute discretion over who to pay any lump sum death grant to).
-There is, from 1 April 2014, no requirement for a member to complete a nomination form to ensure a survivor's pension is payable to an eligible cohabiting partner (as, for deaths occurring on or after 1 April 2014 for members who ceased active membership after 31 March 2008 a survivor's pension will automatically be paid to a surviving cohabiting partner who meets the criteria in the regulations for payment of such a pension).
+Members can also complete an Expression of Wish Form (i.e. a form on which the member can express their wish as to who they would like any lump sum death grant to be paid to upon their death, although the Administering Authority retains absolute discretion over who to pay any lump sum death grant to).
+There is, from 1 April 2015, no requirement for a member to complete a nomination form to ensure a survivor's pension is payable to an eligible cohabiting partner (as, for deaths occurring on or after 1 April 2015 for members who ceased active membership after 31 March 2009 a survivor's pension will automatically be paid to a surviving cohabiting partner who meets the criteria in the regulations for payment of such a pension).